Robert-van-Engelen/Forth500/manual.md

 Floating point operations in single precision are performed with 12 to 14 digits (10 + 2 to 4 guard digits).
 All digits are stored and passed on to subsequent floating point operations.
 The guard digits are not removed.
-The final value of a single precision calculation should be displayed in 10 digits or should be rounded to 10 digits.

 `F**` returns _r1_ to the power _r2_.